strawberry-graphql/strawberry/CONTRIBUTING.md

 # Contributing to Strawberry

-First off, thank for taking the time to contribute!
+First off, thanks for taking the time to contribute!

 The following is a set of guidelines for contributing to Strawberry on GitHub.
 These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+Use your best judgement, and feel free to propose changes to this document in a pull request.

-#### Table of Contents
+#### Table of contents

 [How to contribute](#how-to-contribute)